Sakaar-Sen/DiscordPay/README.md

 Light is a cutting-edge tipping bot designed exclusively for Discord, revolutionizing the way you make payments and show appreciation to other users in your favorite servers.

 # Features
-- Simple to use; With a few easy-to-remember commands, users can send and receive tips and participate in a generous and engaging community.
+- Simple to use; With a few easy-to-remember commands, users can send and receive payments and participate in a generous and engaging community.
-- The transactions are executed in real-time on the blockchain, meaning your tips/payments are sent and received instantly.
+- The transactions are executed in real-time on the blockchain, meaning your payments are sent and received instantly.
-- Automatically generates clickable transaction links (Marked in blue) within its response messages.
+- Automatically generates clickable transaction links (marked in blue) which redirect to the blockchain explorer within its response messages.
 - Rigorous testing has been done using ganache to ensure the bot functions as intended without any bugs or vulnerabilities.
 - Currently configured to run on Arbitrum but can be changed to run on any EVM-compatible chain like Ethereum, BSC, Optimism etc.